businessabstraction/pyg_rnn/README.md

 ```

 ## Why pyg-rnn
 This Module allows creation of RNN layers within a PyG model without going through a padded tensor.
+Itt works or makes swence for heterogeneous graphs only, and assumes that the model has:
+- A tensor of Events, which has a time atribute, **sorted by time ascending**
+- A tensor of Entities, without time attribute
+- A one-to-many relationships between Entities and Events
 Creating a padded tensor can be very prohibitive for a dataset with big lead and long tail For example, it you have 1 million groups of events, where most groups have 3-5 events (long take), but some have about 1000, you will need to create a padded tensor $1000000*1,000*n$, where $n$ is the number of properties within each event.
 That can be 100 times more space than needed